 Ollantaytambo Archaeological Site

 The cool thing about this archaeological site is that you can see it right from town.
+As usual, I had no idea what I was really getting myself into when I got onto the van to head for Ollantaytambo.
 I hopped off the colectivo in the Plaza de Armas of Ollantaytambo and was immediately greeted with these majestic terraced ruins.

 To get here, you just walk in the direction of the ruins and then enter.
 That sentence really wasn’t even necessary, was it?
 Seriously, the ruins are impossible to miss.
 Just walk towards them and you are there.
 Show them your ticket or buy a ticket and then begin your exploration of this massive archaeological complex.
 Make sure to reach Inka Watana at the very top, as well.
 It is definitely a bit of a hike but it is worth it to see as much of these ruins as you can, and the panoramic views of the Sacred Valley is one of the best you’ll get.